 Let's add some more ingredients.
 Representative Paul opposes the United Nations, because he's worried that it will produce a One World Government that will lead a atheist socialist revolution that will come take your guns.
 Ron Paul is a gold bug who wants to abolish both the Federal Reserve Bank and the Federal income tax, and return to the gold standard, a form of crackpot economics that should sound familiar.

 If you know to recognize them, the signs are clear that Ron Paul is, at best, a John Bircher, the school of crackpot American conservatism which called Dwight Eisenhower a communist agent and William F. Buckley purged from the Republican party for being too reactionary even for him.
 (Update: I have video of him addressing the John Birch Society as an honored guest a few years ago.)

 Which brings us to the evil crackpottery.
 James Kirchick at The New Republic has tracked down some of Ron Paul's old newsletters.

 What they reveal are decades worth of obsession with conspiracies, sympathy for the right-wing militia movement, and deeply held bigotry against blacks, Jews, and gays.

-(Update #2: The Washington Post reports persuasively that Paul must have known what the newsletters contained.)
+There's good reason to think that Paul didn't write these newsletters himself, but the Washington Post reports persuasively that Paul must have known what the newsletters contained.